top of page

 Subtopics (responsible person)

-3. Molecular dynamics (Ian Ford/Eirini Goudeli)
+3. Molecular dynamics (Eirini Goudeli)

-4. Nucleation and growth (Ian Ford, Nanna Myllys)
+4. Nucleation and growth (Nanna Myllys)

 6. Interaction between aerosols and surfaces, coatings (Eirini Goudeli)

-7. Aerosol transport properties and fluid dynamics (Yannis Drossinos /Ian Ford)
+7. Aerosol transport properties and fluid dynamics

-8. Aerosol optical properties (Yannis Drossinos)
+8. Aerosol optical properties (Bernadette Rosati)

 WG members